yunas-x/Flexberry_Test_Case/README.md

 Add unique keys to sites and store the destinations in values

 Add unique keys to emails (use correct mails) and store the emails in values

+Use websites url as they are in your browser